gardener/documentation/website/documentation/getting-started/lifecycle/_index.md

 An operator pushing a new Gardener version with a new calico image to a landscape will cause all calico pods to be re-created.
 Another example would be the rollout of a new etcd backup-restore image.
 This would cause etcd pods to be re-created, rendering a non-HA control plane unavailable until etcd is up and running again.

-When a user changes the shoot spec, it can also have significant impact on the cluster.
-Imagine that a user changes the machine type of a worker pool.
+When you change the shoot spec, it can also have significant impact on the cluster.
+Imagine that you have changes the machine type of a worker pool.
 This will cause new machines to be created and old machines to be deleted.
 Or in other words: all nodes will be drained, the pods will be evicted and then re-created on newly created nodes.

 ## Kubernetes Version Update (Minor + Patch)